UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-29-team26-deepfake-gen.md

  - File set up: you need a workspace file with a data_src, data_dst, and model sub-folders.

  - Collecting data: to implement the deepfacelab model you must collect two quality videos that the model can train on.
 You need to ensure that both videos capture the same facial profiles of each person you are doing a swap on.
 You labels these as "data_src.mp4" and "data_dst.mp4" and store in the workspace file.
+The other option is to utilize facesets for source and dst.

  - Preprocessing data: The videos need to be extracted into frames, sorted, resized, and aligned.
 We attempted to do this on collab but it took hours since it runs on the cpu.
 The runtime resets after 12 hours so we went ahead and preprocesed the data on a linux server using the available scripts to preprocess.
-We then packed the preprocessed data into faceset.pak and downloaded it to local.
-We then unpacked this in collab.
+We decided to use celebrity and non-celebrity faceset
  - Train: The final step is to train the model.
 We used Sparse Auto Encoder HD.
 The standard model and trainer for most deepfakes.

 ## Implementation